aaryamvn/aaryamvn/README.md

 <br>

-**Hey, I'm Aaryaman** - a 14 year old student based in Hyderabad, India.
-I'm doing my level best to produce software that makes an impact.
-I aspire to perfect the emotional connection between my products and their users.
+**Hey, I'm Aaryaman** - a 14-year-old innovator based in Hyderabad, India.
+I aspire to perfect the emotional connection between my products and their users via thoughtful design and strategic planning.

-I'm very passionate about design, software engineering, and entrepreneurship.
-Technical innovation has always had a very special place in my heart, ever since I was 8 years old.
+I'm also very passionate about software engineering and tech entrepreneurship.
+I've had a deep love for startups ever since I was 8 years old.

-At the moment, I'm working on <a href="https://buildergroop.com">Buildergroop</a> as well as small open source projects.
+Momentarily, I'm working on <a href="https://buildergroop.com">Buildergroop</a>.
+It's a community enabling young innovators to learn, discuss, ideate, and build together.
+We're collectively establishing the future of technical innovation and we'd love for you to check us out.

-I'd love to connect with you, Feel free to shoot me a message on any one of the following:
+I love meeting people, Feel free to shoot me a message on any one of the following:

 - Discord - Aaryaman#0001 (Most responsive)
 - Twitter - <a href="https://twitter.com/yoabno">@yoabno</a>